 A survey of political ideas and ideologies.
 Students will build upon the argumentation skills from PSC 262 to undertake individual research within political theory.
 This provides an opportunity for students to bring together the ethical components of Newberry's liberal arts tradition as they apply it to the normative concepts which are at the foundation of politics and liberal democracy.
-Credits: 3
+Credits: Credits 3 Notes:

-Prerequisites: PSC 262 Semester Offered: Offered spring semesters, odd-numbered years.
-Core Tags: SB
+Notes: Notes PETH for PSC majors.
+Prerequisites: Prerequisite Courses PSC 262 Semester Offered: Semester Offered Offered spring semesters, odd-numbered years.